Władysław Komar: After retirement

 Komar later became an actor, appearing in more than ten films, including Kazimierz Wielki (1975), Soviet Boris Godunov (1986), Roman Polanski's Pirates (1986), as well as Magnat (1987) and Kiler (1997).

 He took part in the professional wrestling show, organised by a former Polish Olympic wrestler, Andrzej Supron, which toured the Soviet Union in 1989 and 1990.

 Death

 He died on 17 August 1998 in a car crash coming back from an athletics meeting in Międzyzdroje together with another Olympic gold medallist, pole vaulter Tadeusz Ślusarski.
 The car they hit was driven by another athlete, former sprinter, Jarosław Marzec, who died several days later.
 A memorial athletics meeting in their name is held every year in Międzyzdroje.

 Personal life

 Komar was married twice.
 His first wife, Małgorzata Spychalska (b.
-1942), was a daughter of Marian Spychalski, a prominent Polish communist politician.
+1942), was a daughter of Marian Spychalski, a Polish Minister of Defence and member of the Politburo.
 They divorced in 1973.

 With his second wife Maria (1950–2008), a former volleyball player, he had one son Mikołaj (b.
 1977) who went on to become a photographer.